-slopes should be constructed with engineered fill meeting the minimum density nerge of this report and have a gradient no steeper than 2:1 (horizontal to vertical).

-lopes of this report and have a gradient no steeper than 2:1 (horizontal to vertical).
-Associates, Inc. Where the vertical height exceeds 15 feet, intermediate benches must be provided.
+il slopes should be constructed with engineered fill meeting the minimum density inents of this report and have a gradient no steeper 'than 2:I (horizontal to vertical). lopes should not exceed 15 feet in vertical height unless specifically reviewed by Steven Associates, Inc. Where the vertical height exceeds 15 feet, intermediate benches must be provided.
 These benches should be at least 6 feet wide and sloped to control surface drainage.
 A lined ditch should be used on the bench.